lel4866/ResampleStockData.cpp/README.md

 ```

 ## How to build this program
-This program is written in C++17 and is built with Micorosft Visual Studio(t) Professional 2022.
+This program is written in C++17 and is built with Micorosft Visual Studio(tm) Professional 2022.
 I'm pretty sure Visual Studio 2019 will also work.

 ## License and how to obtain the executable
 This program is licensed under the GNU Affero General Public License (https://www.gnu.org/licenses/agpl-3.0.en.html).